dcdpr/did-btcr2/chapters/Index.md

 Unsecured BTCR2 Update

-: A ::BTCR2 Update:: without a proof attached to it invoking the capability to apply the update to a **did:btcr2** DID document.
-An Usecured BTCR2 Update contains the JSON Patch object that defines the set of mutations to be applied to a DID document, along with the new version of the DID document and the source and target hashes of the DID document identifying
+: A ::BTCR2 Update:: without a proof attached to it.
+An Unsecured BTCR2 Update contains the JSON Patch object that defines the set of mutations to be applied to a DID document, along with the new version of the DID document and the source and target hashes of the DID document identifying